-Another new arrival, KERB, one of London’s premier street food markets is here to shake up the dining scene.
-So along with the usual mulled wine, you can look forward to delicious foods of all kinds from around the world.
+Independent street food vendors will offer tasty festive delights along the route, so along with the usual mulled wine, you can look forward to delicious foods of all kinds from around the world.

 Tickets and prices for Christmas at Kew

 Tickets fall into two categories: off peak and peak.
 These cost £21.50 and £28.00 respectively and will sell out quickly.
 Availability varies depending on whether you want to use Lion Gate, Victoria Gate or Brentford Gate.
 Lion Gate seems to have the most availability, while Brentford Gate has the least.

 Family tickets are available and there are also discounts for Friends of Kew.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.